 Quick Answer

 In Western Australia, most consumer debts become statute-barred after 6 years under the Limitation Act 2005 (WA).
 Deed-based debts: 12 years.
 The credit file default listing follows a separate Privacy Act 1988 rule (5 years from listing).
 Statute-barred status IS a recognised ground for credit file removal via Privacy Act dispute.
 ACS (ACL 532003) removes statute-barred WA defaults in 30-90 days on accepted cases.
-98% success rate.
+98% success rate on accepted cases.
 Free assessment: australiancreditsolutions.com.au.

 The WA 6-Year Rule (Limitation Act 2005)